 - Final reports must be submitted.
 Failure to submit a final report may make the project director ineligible to apply for future grants. - Include final Enrollment Data & Outcomes Forms - Final reports have a financial report section and a narrative report section (see below for details). - The final report includes the comprehensive evaluation of the grant.
 This evaluation will include the evaluation plan components from the accepted proposal.
-The evaluation should restate the objectives included in the proposal and discuss how the project outcomes compared to those stated in the proposal and the evaluation instrument(s) used. - Final reports should include a participant chart as was requested for the interim report but report the information for the full term of the grant (not just the second half of the grant).
+The evaluation should restate the objectives included in the proposal and discuss how the project outcomes compared to those stated in the proposal and the evaluation instrument(s) used. - Final reports should include the same type of Participant Roster and Participant Contact Hours requested for the interim report that is updated to reflect the information for the full term of the grant (not just the second half of the grant).

 7A.
 THE FINANCIAL REPORT must be signed by a financial officer at the institution serving as the fiscal agent.
 Grantees should keep records indicating how funds are expended, the total cost of project activities, the share of the cost provided from other sources (in-kind or otherwise), and any other relevant records to facilitate an effective audit; such records should be held for five (5) years after the grant ends.
 (See Appendix D for the specific form/format to use).
 Any unspent grant funds should be returned with the financial report.
-Contact MHEC's Director of Budget and Administration, Jeff Cann, at 410.767.3044 or ieff.cann@maryland.gov for payment assistance or to obtain agency codes.
-The CPIP Coordinator must also receive a copy of all correspondence.
+Contact MHEC's Director of Budget and Administration, Jeff Cann, at 410.767.3044 or jeff.cann@maryland.gov for payment assistance or to obtain agency codes.
+The GEAR UP/CPIP Coordinator must also receive a copy of all correspondence.